 Take a Horse-Drawn Carriage Through Acadia National Park

-The lush greenery and sweeping vistas of Acadia National Park are romantic enough all on their own, but if you’re looking to plan an extra special day for two, consider taking a private carriage ride around the park, that departs from Wildwood Stables.
+The lush greenery and sweeping vistas of Acadia National Park are romantic enough all on their own, especially during fall in Maine, but if you’re looking to plan an extra special day for two, consider taking a private carriage ride around the park, that departs from Wildwood Stables.
 Be sure to book this special tour in advance as they’re quite popular and tend to sell out.

 If you’re more interested in learning about the park’s history from a comfortable seat, you can also take a public carriage ride instead.
 Many of the structures inside the park were built in the 1920s and 30s, under the direction of oil magnate John D. Rockefeller.
 Choose from several tours and routes that take you around the park’s major landmarks, including historical bridges and buildings found throughout the area.